lllyasviel/style2paints/README.md

 # Lastest News

+**We will release style2paints II at 2017.12.29~2017.12.31.
+We will present our results for you at reddit/twitter/zhihu/bilibili/youtube/facebook/tieba at same time.**

 **Style2paints V2 is coming soon with better color!**

 **Our new UI (Style2paints V1) is under construction now.
 You can try it directly!**